 On June 8, 1935, the liberal-left Washington Commonwealth Federation (WCF) is founded in Seattle as a coalition of groups to work for political and economic reform during the Great Depression.
 The WCF combines the unemployed with organized labor and liberals of the Democratic Party, mostly from the Puget Sound region.
 The WCF's first program is production-for-use instead of profit.
 Not inaccurately derided as a Communist Party front for its pro-Soviet positions, the Federation was also a political party for the city of Seattle, and the left wing and New Deal faction of the Democratic Party.

-Upton Sinclair's manifesto for a "California Commonwealth" offered a fresh, more democratic vision during his ultimately unsuccessful 1934 campaign for that state's governorship.
+Upton Sinclair's manifesto for a "California Commonwealth" offered a fresh, more democratic vision during his unsuccessful 1934 campaign for that state's governorship.
 The same year, the UCL embraced a broader base and formed the Commonwealth Builders Inc. (CBI).
 The CBI sought to work within the Democratic Party for social and economic reform.
-They saw that the answers to relief and long-term reform lay with the state and federal governments.
-Democratic Governor Roland Hartley and other conservatives believed that relief for the poor and unemployed was the responsibility of the family and the community and that any able-bodied man could find work.
+The group saw that the answers to relief and long-term reform lay with the state and federal governments.

 Production for Use, Not Profit